axelvaldez/radical-companies/_posts/business-friendly/2023-02-20-radical-hiring-no-such-thing.markdown

    <li>Because <span class="_paradigm"><span class="_paradigm">BANNER</span>s are transparent, people outside the company can see if they match the skills that the company needs.</li>
    <li>Anybody can then choose to start to contribute and they are recognized by other co-owners, you receive <span class="_paradigm">RAD</span>s.</li>
    <li>If what you do is not recognized as contributions, you’d probably go away.
 Alternatively, it may be a matter of doing a better job at letting others know what you’re doing.</li>
-   <li>Later, we then can go through the Trust Agreement and, if everything goes well, you are part of the company.</li>
+   <li>Later, we then can go through the Explicit Relationship and, if everything goes well, you are part of the company.</li>
   </ul>
  <p>Easy peacy!</p>